callstackincubator/rebolt-navigation/docs/Contributing.md

 sidebar_label: Contributing
 ---

-### We would love to get your help, to make ReRoute even better!
+### We would love to get your help, to make Rebolt Navigation even better!

 If you spot some bugs or have an idea for a new feature or an enhancment please submit a PR or an issue.